josh146/josh146.github.io/content/posts/food-authenticity.md

 When we drop the obsession with purity, we can actually start having interesting conversations about how recipes travel, merge, and adapt.
-We can stop arguing over whether a dish is perfectly authentic, and start asking the far more interesting question: *how did it get to be the way it is?*
+We can stop arguing over whether a dish is perfectly authentic, and start asking the far more interesting question: *who is it authentic to, and how did it get to be the way it is?*

 ---